 Get to Cathedral Cove by bus

-We opted for this one, as it gave the best options for us: flexibility & budget.
-We travelled from Auckland and stayed at Whitianga as this is the closest town to the cove with public transport.
+I opted for this one, as it gave the best options for me: flexibility & budget.
+I travelled from Auckland and stayed at Whitianga as this is the closest town to the Cove with public transport.
 You catch a local ferry to go across the other side of the bay (Ferry Landing), you’ll then catch the Go Kiwi hop on/off bus that will take you to Cathedral Cove’s drop off (where the 30min trek to the cove starts).
 Easy, right?!
 You can book the bus tickets at the i-Site in Whitianga (tourist information center) and incorporate it in with other stop off’s.
-Here are the bus timetables & prices, the ferry is an additional $7/£3.70pp for a return ticket:
+Here are the bus timetables & prices.
+The ferry is an additional $7/£3.70pp for a return ticket:

 Cathedral Cove by boat and kayak tours

 These options are without a doubt the most popular.
-It’s pretty cool to aproach the cove from the sea in either a boat or a kayak, though of course, this comes with a price.
+It’s pretty cool to aproach the cove from the sea in either a boat or a kayak.
+This though, of course, comes with a price.
 Here are the tours we heard are the best: